sottey/redovc/redovc_docs/docs/theming.md

 	- white
 - Bold = true or false

-## Theme File Column Ordering Structure (not yet implemented):
+## Theme File Column Ordering Structure:
-I am working on people being able to specify what order the columns are displayed when using 'redovc list'.
-These will be contained in the theme file as well.
+You can now specify what order the columns are displayed when using 'redovc list'.
+These are contained in the theme file as well.
+NOTE: Changing the position of the Task subject can make things look really messy.
+Not recommended

 Currently, the json looks like this:
 ```